hellodeer/build-a-bot/README.md

 Standing at the root of the build-a-bot project run the command: `npm run build` This will create a dist folder, containing the production build, under your project.

-* Copy that dist folder to the root of the buld-a-bot-server project.
+* Copy that dist folder to the root of the build-a-bot-server project.

 #### Make these changes to the build-a-bot-server project